Dark energy model with very large-scale inhomogeneity: Introduction

 On the other hand, anomalous features in the CMB anisotropies have been pointed out by some authors \cite{cmb,fosalba}.
 Although the cosmic variance limits the ability for our precise comparison between theoretical predictions and observations, there is the possibility that the low CMB multipoles provide us with a clue for physics beyond the standard cosmological model for dark energy~\cite{Gordon2005,Polastri2015}.
-The general interpretation for the CMB dipole anisotropy is our peculiar motion toward a CMB rest frame, related to a dragging towards the Great Attractor in the sky; at least part of the peculiar motions is interpreted as evidence of gravitational bounding~\cite{Tully2008, Courtois2013}.
+The general interpretation for the CMB dipole anisotropy is our peculiar motion toward a CMB rest frame, related to a dragging toward the great attractor in the sky; at least part of the peculiar motions is interpreted as evidence of gravitational bounding~\cite{Tully2008, Courtois2013}.
 The latest result shows the validity of the interpretation of the CMB dipole by the peculiar motion \cite{Ferreira}.
-However, the result does not necessarily mean that all of the CMB dipole anisotropy could be explained by the peculiar motions, and we will present a dark energy model with very large-scale inhomogeneities as a possible solution.
+However, the result does not necessarily mean that all of the CMB dipole anisotropy could be entirely explained by the canonical scenario of peculiar motion~\cite{PlanckLVI,Secrest}.
+We will present a dark energy model with very large-scale inhomogeneities, including an intrinsic dipole component as a possible solution.

 Recently, the Hubble tension problem has also garnered attention due to the precision of the observations.
-The present expansion rate $H_0$ locally measured from standard candles, such as SNe Ia~\cite{Riess2011} and that inferred from the BAO statistics on CMB fluctuations~\cite{Bennett2013, Planck2018VI}, have shown nontrivial deviations from each other.
-Many attempts have been made to ease or explain this tension, and among them stands out the possibility that this tension is due to new physics concerning dark energy beyond the standard $\Lambda$CDM model~\cite{Mortsell2018}.
-A recent related investigation in Ref.~\cite{Migkas2020} reported that the variation in luminosity distance $d_L$ appears to exist in different regions of the sky, potentially suggesting anisotropy in the expansion rate, which also motivated this work.
+The present expansion rate $H_0$ locally measured from standard candles, such as SNe Ia~\cite{Riess2011} and that inferred from the BAO statistics on CMB fluctuations~\cite{Bennett2013, Planck2018VI}, has shown nontrivial deviations from each other.
+Many attempts have been made to ease or explain this tension, and among them still stands out the possibility that this tension is related to new physics concerning dark energy beyond the standard $\Lambda$CDM model~\cite{Mortsell2018}.
+Recent investigations using scaling relations of galaxy clusters in Refs.~\cite{Migkas2020,Migkas2021} reported that the variation in luminosity distance $d_L$ appears to exist in different regions of the sky, potentially suggesting anisotropy in the local expansion rate $H_0$, whose line was followed by Refs.~\cite{Eoin1,Eoin2}.
+Some correlation of $H_0$ anomalies with the CMB dipole direction is commonly implied by these works, which also facilitates the motivation of our work.

 To shed light on the problems concerning dark energy, the authors investigated a model for dark energy with large-scale stochastic fluctuations assumed in an open universe associated with a specific inflationary scenario~\cite{scmde1}.
 These fluctuations will be translated into large-scale spatial inhomogeneities and time-dependent dark energy EoS in the evolution of the universe.
 In the present work, we consider a general dynamical model for dark energy with large-scale spatial inhomogeneities consisting of a scalar field $\phi$ by handling them in the framework of the cosmological perturbation theory.
 This model may introduce some observable effects on the anisotropies of the cosmological observations to address the problems concerning the dark energy property mentioned previously.